Exploring Fluent Query Reformulations with Text-to-Text Transformers and Reinforcement Learning

 \subsubsection{SearchQA}

-Qualitatively, when given an original query, the reformulation qualities can vary for different models.
+Qualitatively, when given an original query, reformulation qualities can vary for different models.
 For each approach, we generate reformulations with the best performing model on the validation set and decode greedily.
-Note that in Appendix Table \ref{table:sqa}, all models get the correct answer with an F1 score of 1.
-We see that the first model without RL does not understand what the question is asking for.
-Model 2 is the out-of-the-box RL-trained checkpoint downloaded from AQA.
-Model 3 is the PG baseline trained by us.
-Model 4 is the SC method.
-These three models are relatively more fluent, and model 4 does more exploration in picking the words but the reformulation gets less coherent.
-Model 5 mixes the PG and SC objective, which does relatively well on reward acquisition as shown in Figure \ref{aqa_rewards}, but it does not help the quality of this particular query even though the fluency metric is used as an extra reward.
-When T5 is used to reformulate the original noisy query in models 6 and 7 (before and after the PG method in RL), we see improvements in coherence.
-However, before the RL stage, it does not know what the purpose of this query is so we see it reformulates the query into a general ``how" question based on its general knowledge from pre-training on a large corpus.
-After RL, it asks a ``what" question with minimal expansion of the original sequence since it has been trained on reward signals indicating that these queries are normally asking for a certain kind of entity, in this case, the Nobel prize winner.
+Note that in Table \ref{table:sqa}, all reformulations can get the correct answer with an F1 score of 1.
+We observe that the first model without RL does not understand what the question is asking for.
+Models 2,3, and 4 are relatively more fluent, and model 4 does more exploration in picking the words but the reformulation gets less coherent.
+Model 5 does relatively well on reward acquisition as shown in Figure \ref{aqa_rewards}, but it does not help the quality of this particular query even though the fluency metric is used as an extra reward.
+For QRT5 models 6 and 7, we notice improvements in coherence.
+However, before RL, QRT5 struggles to understand the purpose of the query so it reformulates the query into a general ``how" question based on its general knowledge from pre-training on a large corpus.
+After RL, it asks a ``what" question with minimal expansion of the original sequence.
+This may be due to RL reward signals revealing that these QA queries are often asking for a certain kind of entity, which in this case, is the Nobel prize winner.